Vicky-Kaeser/spa2038/README.md

 # spa2038
 Website for spa 2038

+How to download this repo:
+Open Code deopdown box
+    Select Download ZIP - download to your local computer by extracting all files.
+Open files with Visual Studios or any other software development tool.
+Open <>index.html file and press Ctrl + O (on Windows) or, Cmd + O (on a Mac).
+Click the Chrome (image) index.html to view the Spa 2038's Website on your browser.

 Spa 2038's website is responsive to  different devices and browers' sizes.
 Current and future clients are able to access Spa 2038's information on this comfortable and easy to read layout - flexbox was used through out the layout.
 The main content container reflects an html form with JavaScript, with two fields of information.